Siedelwood/QSB/CONTRIBUTING.md

 - Using the command line:
   - [Fork the repo](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository) so that you can make your changes without affecting the original project until you're ready to merge them.

-2. Install or update to **Node.js**, at the version specified in `.node-version`.
-For more information, see [the development guide](contributing/development.md).
+2. Install an editor that allows you to work with lua in a way you are confortable with.

+3. If you intend to build the QSB you created or worked on you might need some additional tools like a working lua installation or the github bash on windows.

-3. Create a working branch and start with your changes!
+4. Create a working branch and start with your changes!

 ### Commit your update

 Commit the changes once you are happy with them.
-Don't forget to [self-review](/contributing/self-review.md) to speed up the review process:zap:.
+Don't forget to self-review to speed up the review process.

 ### Pull Request